pantheon-systems/documentation/source/_docs/guides/getting-started/04-site-dashboard.md

 image: getting-started-Largethumb
 ---

-In this lesson, you’ll explore the Site Dashboard and learn about the Dev, Test, Live workflow.
+In this lesson, we'll explore the Site Dashboard and learn about the Dev, Test, Live workflow.

 1. Navigate back to the Pantheon **Site Dashboard**.